open-intelligence/OpenI-Octopus/rest-server/README.md

 ## What is REST Server?

 REST Server exposes a set of interface that allows you to manage jobs.
-It is a Node.js API service base on Egg.js for cluster that deliver client requests to different upstream services, including FrameworkLauncher, Apache Hadoop YARN and WebHDFS with some request transformation.
-You can see [egg docs][egg] for more detail.
+It is a Node.js API service base on Egg.js for cluster that deliver client requests to different upstream services, You can see [egg docs][egg] for more detail.

+## Runtime Requirements

+To run REST Server on system, a [Node.js](https://nodejs.org) 10.15+ runtime is required, with [npm](https://www.npmjs.com/) installed.

 ## Architecture
 ```